danielabar/meblog/src/markdown/rails-slack-app-part1.md

 * List tree/nested deps of Slack gems so its clear what we all have access to (see `docs/gems_for_slack.md` in retro-pulse project) for explanation.
 Need to understand slack-ruby-client how to call it, so that when reading Slack api docs, you can use it to access any api method.
 * explain why retro-pulse needs each of the oauth_scopes
 * explain what the app does and show some screenshots
+* Aside: Full explanation of OAuth is outside the scope of this post, see this Slack article: https://api.slack.com/authentication/oauth-v2